CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/fhir2bff.md

 ---

 :::warning[Mapping status]
-This table documents the experimental FHIR R4 JSON Bundle mapping introduced in **v0.33** and the mCODE 4.0 profile-aware mapping added for **v0.34**.
-Its current coverage reflects the attributed generic and official mCODE fixtures and may be refined as additional implementations are evaluated.
+FHIR R4 Bundle support was added in **v0.33** and mCODE 4.0 handling in **v0.34**.
+Current coverage is based on the attributed generic and official mCODE fixtures.
 :::

 The route resolves Bundle references, groups resources by Patient, creates one